|

 can be a powerful tool to improve your dog’s health.
 So powerful that

-So, for older dogs, sick dogs, and constitutionally weak dogs, transition to
+Therefore, for older dogs, sick dogs, and constitutionally weak dogs, transition to

 raw slowly.
 You want the detoxification process to be